mideactive/alx-low_level_programming/0x00-hello_world/README.md

      .
 Use the function puts
      .
 You are not allowed to use printf
      .
 Your program should end with the value 0

+            Solution:
+       .
+Open  the 4-puts.c file with a text editor eg vim.
+       .
+Use the standard library <stdio.h> as the header file .
+Describe what the code is meant to do inside a betty styled comment .
+Our code is written inside the main function. our main function return an int, but does not take any arguments.
+       .
+Create a char data-type, with a pointer variable that can old a string of characters.
+       .
+Initialize the variable with the given string, a string is always inside a double quote.
+We must also escape \" the quote sign to enable " display with our our string.
+       .
+We can now use our puts function to display our string, because we are only asked to use puts.
+       .
+Save the code and compile using gcc and the necessary flags.
+       . problem solved.

+    TASK (5):- Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.

+       .
+Use the function printf
+       .
+You are not allowed to use the function puts .
+Your program should return 0
+       .
+Your program should compile without warning when using the -Wall gcc option